Strategic Planning 101

 This isn’t a rigid framework, but rather more of a roadmap that helps you get to the right destination (even if that destination isn’t exactly what you originally envisioned).

-What Are Models of Strategic Planning?
 What Are Strategic Planning Frameworks?

 When it comes to strategic planning techniques, there is different terminology that is used: models and frameworks.
 These terms are typically used interchangeably, although some think there are shades of difference.
 In general, both frameworks and models provide you with a process for how to develop a strategic plan that is unique to your business.